North Bend Rail Trail

 At 2,207 feet long, the Central Station Tunnel, located at milepost 49.5 near West Union, is the longest on the trail and played a role in a 1915 train robbery that netted some $1 million in today’s value.
 The Silver Run Tunnel (1,376 feet long), at milepost 22.8 between Cairo and Petroleum, is reputed to be haunted.
 Tunnel No. 13, the Bonds Creek Tunnel near Cornwallis, was the site of a deadly train crash in 1956 when a westbound train emerged onto the scene of a fresh avalanche and plummeted into the creek below.

 A major attraction along the trail is North Bend State Park, located slightly off-trail between Cairo and Ellenboro.
-Here you’ll find more than a dozen miles of trails, camping, showers, and the only indoor lodging along the trail.
-Free camping is allowed anywhere on the rail-trail, and several campsites with fire rings and pit toilets are available along its length.
+Here, trail users will have access to more than a dozen miles of trails, camping, showers, and the only indoor lodging along the trail.
+Free camping is allowed anywhere on the rail trail, and several campsites with fire rings and pit toilets are available along its length.

-Be prepared for long stretches through rural areas (without services), where you’ll see deer in forest clearings, beaver lodges in ponds, and perhaps a black bear or two.
+Be prepared for long stretches through rural areas (without services), where there are frequent deer in forest clearings, beaver lodges in ponds, and perhaps a black bear or two.
 The edges of farmland also provide habitat for bird-watching.
 Along some stretches of trail in the more rural areas, trail users might find rough conditions, better suited to mountain bikes.

-While the trail is managed by West Virginia State Parks, the North Bend Rails-to-Trails Foundation is responsible for raising public interest for the trail as well as organizing many ongoing activities.
-One of the most popular is the evening Luminary Walk, for which 1.5 miles of the rail-trail, from North Bend State Park to Tunnel 13, is lit with luminaries.
-Check the foundation’s Facebook page for details and dates.
+While the trail is managed by West Virginia State Parks, the North Bend Rails-to-Trails Foundation is responsible for raising public interest in the trail as well as organizing many ongoing activities.
+One of the most popular is the evening Luminary Walk, for which 1.5 miles of the rail trail, from North Bend State Park to Tunnel 13, is lit with luminaries.

 Parking and Trail Access